msuhanov/regf/Windows registry file format specification.md

 0x00000001|KTM locked the hive (there are pending transactions)

 #### Notes
 1. *File offset of a root cell = 4096 + Root cell offset*.
-This formula also applies to any other offset relative from the start of the hive bins data.
+This formula also applies to any other offset relative from the start of the hive bins data (however, if such a relative offset is equal to -1, it doesn't point anywhere).
 2. The XOR-32 checksum is calculated using the following algorithm:
    * let C be a 32-bit value, initial value is zero;
    * let D be a data containing 508 bytes;